- 22 Sep 2010

 The Task and Temporal Microstructure of Productivity: Evidence from Japanese Financial Services

-Executive Summary — Boredom and fatigue often hamper the productivity of workers whose jobs consist of repeating the same tasks.
+Overview — Boredom and fatigue often hamper the productivity of workers whose jobs consist of repeating the same tasks.
 This paper explores ways in which companies can combat this problem, introducing the idea of the "restart effect" - a deliberate disruption that kindles productivity.
 Research, which focused on a loan-application processing line at a Japanese bank, was conducted by HBS professor Francesca Gino and Kenan-Flagler Business School assistant professor Bradley R. Staats.
 Key concepts include:

 - Even taking acclimation into account, a worker's productivity will improve immediately after switching from one task to another, so it behooves managers to introduce a variety of tasks into the workday.